An autonomous ship’s first effort to cross the Atlantic shows the difficulty of the experiment

 But the so-called “AI Captain” wasn’t equipped to realize the boat was under distress and needed to return to port for help.
 That order had to come from someone onshore.

-“It’s disappointing,” said Brett Phaneuf, co-founder of the ocean research nonprofit Promare and co-director of the Mayflower Autonomous Ship Project.
+“It’s disappointing,” said Brett Phaneuf, co-founder of the ocean research nonprofit Promare and co-director of the Mayflower Autonomous Ship project.
 “We still don’t know exactly what happened.
 But out of an abundance of caution, we have to get her back.”

 IBM and Promare had dispatched the 49-foot autonomous boat into the waters off the coast of Plymouth, England, on Tuesday.
 The robotic boat was set to traverse the seas alone for the next few weeks until it reached Plymouth, Mass., the town where pilgrim travelers settled in 1620.
 But overnight Thursday, the ship-shaped android developed a “minor mechanical issue” that was significant enough for Promare to temporarily abort the mission.